CrissCCL/Airwave_Lab/README.md

 - Measurements were taken using a calibrated **spectrum analyzer** and suitable antennas.
 - Experiments were performed in a controlled environment (shielded enclosure / isolated lab) and with the appropriate authorizations.
 - Captures include frequency averaged power spectral density (PSD).
-- **No** step-by-step instructions, hardware schematics, or firmware relating to emitters or jammers are included.
+- **No** step-by-step operational instructions or parameter sets for unauthorized RF interference are included.

 ### 📸 Setup photos laboratory